 - The recipient’s SMTP server verifies the incoming email.
 If the domain and user name have been recognized, the server forwards the email to the receiving servers, POP3 or IMAP server.

 Surprisingly enough, the SMTP server isn’t inherently secure.
 It doesn’t have any encryption or security mechanisms built into it.
 This makes it vulnerable to spoofing, spamming, or data leakage.
 To avoid all those unfortunate events, email providers have added security layers to the infrastructure.

 The first mechanism they incorporated was the Secure Sockets Layer (SSL) but it had significant security flaws.
 As a result, Internet Engineering Task Force (IETF) deprecated its final version, SSL 3.0 in 2015 by enforcing RFC 7568.

 4 years after SSL’s creation, another security standard, Transport Security Layer (TLS), was introduced to the public.
 Initially, it wasn’t perfect either, yet it was improved throughout the years.
 As of 2022, the TLS 1.3 version is considered to be the safest protocol for email encryption.

 All of that is great, but at what point of the SMTP connection does TLS enter the game?
 By default, most email clients initiate a TLS connection during the handshake.
-They do so by using the SMTP command STARTTLS, which switches to an encrypted connection.
+They do so by using the SMTP command STARTTLS, which initiates the switch to an encrypted connection.
 To learn more, check out our blog post about SMTP security.